-Tockeroo is a blog all about customer happiness by Ines van Essen.
+The Mother of Code is a blog all about customer happiness by Ines van Essen.
 Ines is part of the super online support team behind WordPress.
 Her wisdom from learning on the job brings a new perspective to the typical day-to-day of a support pro.
-You’ll find videos of Ines’s speaking at events like WordCamp, and we recommend reading her post on how her life as a mother has helped her become a better customer support professional.
+You’ll find videos of Ines’s speaking at events like WordCamp, and we recommend reading her post on how to contribute to WordPress if you are new.

 Help Scout Blog

 Amongst topics like growth and product, Help Scout have published many blog posts about customer support.
 Their posts cover everything from tips to focus on individual customer issues, how to improve your online support interactions, and useful insights on how to better support your co-workers and teams.

 Groove’s customer support academy has many practical tips on supporting your customers, with a particular focus on dealing with customer interactions.
 Readers are also drawn to the warts-and-all entrepreneurial journey from their CEO, Alex Turnbull.

 Born out of call centers and technical support, WINTHECUSTOMER is a blog from Flavio Martins, author of Win the Customer: 70 Simple Rules for Sensational Service.
 Flavio’s great customer service tips are insightful, and he often writes about how call centers can up their game and create amazing customer experiences.